spryker/spryker-shop-core/Bundles/CheckoutPage/src/SprykerShop/Yves/CheckoutPage/Theme/default/components/molecules/summary-overview/README.md

-Displays a subtotal, discounts, shipping, tax, and grand total for list of products on checkout summary step.
+Displays a subtotal, discounts, shipping, tax, and grand total for a list of products on the checkout summary step.